-Online Workbook
+Digital Workbook

-The Online Workbook provides extra practice to help you master each grammar point.
+The Digital Workbook provides additional online exercises to help students master each grammar point.
 Automatically-graded exercises give immediate feedback.
 Each unit offers practice correcting the errors highlighted in the Avoid Common Mistakes section in the Student's Book.
 Self-Assessment sections at the end of each unit allow students to test their mastery of what they learned.
-Look for b in the Student's Book to see where additional online practice is available.
+The Digital Workbook has been optimized for use on small or large screens.
+Look for 🕒 in the Student's Book to see where the Digital Workbook is available.